J-B-R-93/Omnifood-Page/README.md

 ### Sections:

--Logo + Navigation
+- Logo + Navigation
--Hero
+- Hero
--Featured in
+- Featured in
--How it works (Z Pattern)
+- How it works (Z Pattern)
--Meals + Diets
+- Meals + Diets
--Testimonials + Gallery
+- Testimonials + Gallery
--Pricing + Features
+- Pricing + Features
--Call to Action
+- Call to Action
--Footer
+- Footer

 ## Built with:

--Flexbox Layout
+- Flexbox Layout
--Grid Layout
+- Grid Layout
--Reusable Code:
+- Reusable Code:

 <!-- To center the continaer with a max width and padding on sides  -->

-.cent-cont {
+    - .cent-cont {

 max-width: 130rem;
 margin: 0 auto;
 padding: 0 3rem;